• Skip to primary navigation

 The glaze comes together quickly and easily, mixing up in a single pan.
 I specify to sift the powdered sugar before adding it, but even when using sifted powdered sugar you may end up with some lumps.
 If you want to ensure a smooth glaze, you can strain the glaze through a fine-mesh strainer at this point to remove any lumps.

 Just because I can't help myself, I drizzled the glazed cake with some homemade salted caramel sauce.
-You can use store-bought caramel, or if you'd like to make it yourself, there's a recipe included in my post for my Chocolate Caramel Tart.
+You can use store-bought caramel, or if you'd like to make it yourself, there's a recipe included in my post for my Blondie Brownies.
+If you'd like a boozy caramel, check out the recipe for my Whiskey Caramel Sauce.

 Top view of three slices of Caramel Apple Angel Food Cake with apples and cinnamon sticks nearby.